Polish Military Organisation: In Lithuania

 In Lithuania, the PMO was organizing a secret plot to overthrow the legal government of Lithuania and to replace it with one more friendly towards Poland.
-The coup was planned for August 1919, but it was uncovered by the Lithuanian State Security Department.
+The coup was planned for August 1919, but it was uncovered by the State Security Department of Lithuania.
 Mass arrests followed and eliminated the possibility of a coup d'état.

 From the documents that were stolen in its headquarters safe in Vilnius and given to Prime Minister of Lithuania Augustinas Voldemaras, it is clear that the plot had been directed by Piłsudski himself.
 A PMO-led uprising occurred in the Sejny region, which was controlled by Lithuanian forces, and led to Polish forces gaining control of that disputed territory.

 Influence in Soviet Union

 Although the PMO was disbanded in 1921, Soviet authorities claimed that it continued to exist.
 During the Great Purge from 1936 to 1938 and as early as 1933, many people of Polish nationality were charged with membership in it, which was illegal.
 See Polish Operation of the NKVD for the circumstances and NKVD Order No. 00485 in particular.